mcnuttandrew/color-buddy/public/lang-docs.md

 Description: Tetradic palettes are hard to work with and are not recommended.

 Natural Language: NOT EXIST a in colors, (EXIST b in colors, similar(hsl.h(a), hsl.h(b) + 90) < 5 and EXIST b in colors, similar(hsl.h(a), hsl.h(b) + 90) < 5 and EXIST b in colors, similar(hsl.h(a), hsl.h(b) + 90) < 5)

+Palettes that will fail this test:

+- #d23bae, #3b6dd2, #d89a35, #36d745 with a #fff background

+Palettes that will pass this test:

+- #0084a9, #009de5, #5fb1ff, #bbc3ff with a #fff background

 Program: